Welcome to Irreverent Gent !

 It’s Hard Out There for a Gent

-As contemplative and introspective men, we find ourselves in a somewhat awkward societal situation.
+Guys who find themselves on the more contemplative or introspective end of the spectrum find ourselves in a somewhat awkward societal situation.

-But as an inward-looking over-thinker who’s always on the couch in search of action and adventure movies to stream on TV, I’ve never been comfortable with the media’s definition of what a man “should” be, and my confidence has suffered for it.
+But personally, as an inward-looking over-thinker who’s always on the couch in search of action and adventure (movies to stream on TV), I’ve never been comfortable with the media’s definition of what a man “should” be, and my confidence has suffered for it.

 There’s got to be a way to be a strong, self-confident man while still being pensive and reflective, right? (spoiler alert: yep! keep reading.)